liaorongfan/DeepPersonality/README.md

 ## Requirements and dependencies
- **Setup project**: you can use both Conda and Virtualenv to create a virtual environment to run this program.
+ **Setup project**: you can use Conda or Virtualenv to create a virtual environment to run this program.
 ```shell
 # clone current repo
 git clone DeepPersonality